MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 How do I help contribute compute time to the MolSSI database?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-|Slack|_!
+|join_slack_upper|_!
 We would love to talk to you and help get you contributing as well!

 I have this issue, here is my config file...
 ++++++++++++++++++++++++++++++++++++++++++++

 Great!
-I only ask that you please **remove the password from the config file before posting it.** If we see a password, we'll do our best to delete it, but that does not ensure someone did not see it.
+We only ask that you please **remove the password from the config file before posting it.**
+If we see a password, we'll do our best to delete it, but that does not ensure someone did not see it.